 If your car was manufactured before 2011, it may not have an anti-lock braking system (ABS), which prevents the wheels from locking and skidding.
 If so, push your brake pedal until it’s at the threshold of locking, and then ease up from there.
 You can steer if your wheels are turning, but not if they are locked.

 Three things you need to know about winter tires

 If you do have ABS, follow this important trick of the ice trade: Do not pump the brakes.
 With anti-lock brakes, as soon as you apply the brakes fully on, it tells the system, ‘the driver wants this vehicle stopped’ and it brings the vehicle to a stop.

 If you’re driving around a curve and the car slides out from the front wheels or all of them, keep a light grip on the wheel and steer in the direction you want the vehicle to go.
 Don’t turn the wheel too much—when the wheels catch their grip again, you don’t want to overcorrect the turn and worsen the situation.

 Don’t touch the brakes if your car is skidding out.
 During a front-wheel skid, try to straighten the steering wheel.
 Let the car slow on its own.
 Look ahead down the road at where you want to go and that’s where you’ll steer to.
 When the tires have found their grip again, resume an appropriate speed—probably a little slower this time.

 HOW TO SAVE

-AMA members save 5% on tires and custom wheels—plus save 10% on parts and services—at Kal Tire
+AMA members save 5% on all products and services—at Kal Tire